It’s not often the third film in a trilogy can be one of the best in the series. Pixar managed to pull it off.

-The biggest credit to give to Pixar with their latest animated feature is the juggling act they pulled off.
-Within this story is an exploration into the fear of being forgotten and a study into moving on and letting go, while also featuring a fantastic escape premise and charming humor.
+The biggest credit Pixar deserves with their latest animated feature is the juggling act they pulled off.
+The movie contains an exploration into the fear of being forgotten, a look into letting go, an entertaining escape premise and charming humor.

-The new characters were also very good.
+The new characters were also rather good.
 For example, the character Barbie (Jodi Benson), was a lot of fun, being a complete contrast to what a person would expect from her.
-Another example was the new villain, Lotso, who was both intimidating while also having some solid depth.
+Another example was the bear Lotso, who has a surprising amount of depth and intrigue.